Do You Know How To Best Meet Your Dog’s Nutritional Needs?

 Puppies are puppies.
 Large and small breeds can safely eat the same food.

-FALSE “All puppy diets support growth,” says Dr. Joyce.
+“All puppy diets support growth,” says Dr. Joyce.
 “However, breed size does matter.”
-While small breed dogs can safely grow very quickly, the same is not true for large breed dogs.
-“To prevent orthopedic issues (such as disorders of the skeletal system and associated muscles, joints and ligaments), we try to slow down their growth.”
-To feed a small-breed puppy food to a large breed puppy is to put it at risk for hip dysplasia, a gradual loosening of the hip joint that can ultimately be crippling, and other malformation problems.
+While small breed dogs can safely grow very quickly, the same is not valid for large breed dogs.
+“To prevent orthopedic issues (such as disorders of the skeletal system and associated muscles, joints, and ligaments), we try to slow down their growth.”
+To feed small-breed puppy food to a large breed puppy is to put it at risk for hip dysplasia, a gradual loosening of the hip joint that can ultimately be crippling, and other malformation problems.
 Joint protective agents can be important for large-breed little ones.

-The biggest health issue for today’s adult dogs is obesity.
+The Biggest health issue for today’s adult dogs is obesity.

 Once puppyhood ends, large and small breeds can eat the same foods for optimal health.

-FALSE Large-breed dogs should be fed a large-breed diet, says Dr. Joyce.
+Large-breed dogs should be fed a large-breed diet, says Dr. Joyce.
 For large-breed dogs, a diet that includes cartilage building-blocks, like glucosamine, can help maintain healthy joints and cartilage.

 Male and female dogs have different nutritional needs.

-FALSE “This is false, with one exception,” says Dr. Joyce.
+“This is false, with one exception,” says Dr. Joyce.
 “Pregnant and lactating females need more calories.”
 You can provide this extra energy by feeding your pregnant or nursing dog puppy chow.
 However, make sure it’s small-breed puppy chow, whether or not your dog is small.
 It is higher in calories than the large-breed puppy equivalent.

 Senior-specific diets should be fed after a dog reaches the decade mark.

-FALSE “I’m a broken record, but it depends on the breed,” says Dr. Joyce.
+“I’m a broken record, but it depends on the breed,” says Dr. Joyce.
 Veterinarians generally say that dogs in the last third of life are seniors.
-Larger breeds tend to have shorter life spans, so they may be considered senior as early as six years old, while smaller dogs are not generally considered seniors until 10.
+Larger breeds tend to have shorter life spans, so they may be considered seniors as early as six years old, while smaller dogs are not considered seniors until 10.
 New research also shows that a higher-protein diet can also be beneficial for senior dogs.
 Your veterinarian can tell you whether it’s time to start Rover on a senior meal plan.

 Though canine health food information may be harder to come by than the human variety, what you learn can go a long way toward helping your pet.
 With just a bit of dog food nutritional savvy, feeding your canine companion for optimal health is as easy as scooping out a serving of dog chow.